 Now, we probably could have finished it a little quicker, but got lost at one point and sat down for a while at another.
-Distance from Dublin Airport: 70 minutes.

 You’ll find Slieve Gullion mountain in south County Armagh.
-It’s here that, on a clear day, you’ll be treated to views like the one in the (blurry) photo above – patchwork-like green fields as far as the eye can see.
+It’s here that, on a clear day, you’ll be treated to views like the one in the photo above – patchwork-like green fields as far as the eye can see.

 There’s a 15.2km circular route up Slieve Guillion that’ll take you through gorgeous woodland, along steep paths and across peaty grounds (decent footwear is essential!).

 This is a brilliant but tough walk that can take the guts of 4 hours when you factor in time for stops and there’s a lot of incline walking needed to reach the top.